$lnq 👨🏿🦱: cementing Clay in Ali (dedication)

 Muhammad Ali has passed.
 His legend lives on.

 It wasn't until fairly recently (as in the past 24 months) that I came to appreciate Ali for the entertainer that he was.
-His boxing skills were well-known, but that was a sideshow compared to his personality, which was larger-than-life.
+His boxing skills were well-known (I share the opinion that the 25 year-old verion of himelf was the best pugilist🥊 to ever step foot in the ring), but that was a sideshow compared to his personality, which was larger-than-life.
 I got his jokes, his insights.
 I can totally relate to his self-cleansing.
 He was living proof that the ego must shine in order for success to follow.
 Believing in yourself, and sticking up for others.. these are the intangibles of a life well-lived.

 After becoming world champion, he switched his identity; discarding his 'slave name'.
 A lot of people don't outright get that a person's name is arguably the biggest part of who they are.
 It's the very thing that you tell yourself everyday.
 As a big believer in the power and effect words have, I know that your name can singlehandedly shape your ethos.
 I must confess that I love the name 'Cassius Clay', but I also admire those that make adjustments to live a more fulfilling life.
 Doing so takes courage, and that's not something everyone has in abundance.